syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 ![](/assets/investigations/Daraa2018/image21.jpg)

 ![](/assets/investigations/Daraa2018/image36.jpg)
-*Images from Nabaa News taken in 2018 and from the Ministry of Local Administration in 2009 of the medical facility.
+*Images from [Nabaa News Agency](https://www.facebook.com/nabaamedia/posts/2224929851062018?__tn__=-R) taken in 2018 and from the Ministry of Local Administration in 2009 of the medical facility.
 Both sets of images show consistent features including the two main entrances, the gate, and the color of the building confirming that they are the same facility.*

 ### What happened?
 ![](/assets/investigations/Daraa2018/image39.jpg)